Sacred Geometry

 The triquetra and the Jesus Fish symbol are two simple examples of Sacred Geometry.

 The nature of the symmetry helps to help gain insight into mystical laws of the universe and its origin.
-There is nothing sacred about such shapes in themselves, but if such a pattern is employed to help provide insight into the basic pattern of existence, then the shape is recognised as sacred.
+There is nothing sacred about such shapes in themselves, but if such a pattern is employed to help provide insight into the basic pattern of existence, then the shape is recognised by some people as sacred.

 Life itself is a continuous pattern of circles and spirals; there is nothing random about it.
 If the universe had been created as a random chaotic mess, then it could be put down to accidental evolution.
 But it isn't, so it can't.